-We are a non-profit organization dedicated to teaching empathy, through education and empowerment.
+We are a non-profit 501c(3) organization dedicated to teaching empathy, through education and empowerment.
 We activate the adult community to support our children, which helps them feel safer at home and on-line.
 We believe that bullying is a cultural phenomenon, and adults are responsible for changing this culture.
 By joining staff, administration, parents and community together, children sense that if they are bullied, a concerned adult is nearby.
 Adults become aware of how to help those that can’t help themselves.

 We teach self-empowerment by modeling.
 Not-the-Target teaches parents and educators to recognize and respond to peer and social aggression.
 Frequent targets of bullying exhibit consistent red flags that should activate a concerned and caring response.

 The turn-key program provides follow-up to help reinforce community gains, as well as policy considerations to make sure your school is doing all it can to stop bullying.
 Parents are taught the fundamentals of empathy.
 It is a teachable skill, so with training, your children can be compassionate, yet assertive.
 Our anti-bullying programs continue into the classroom.

 Our trained staff teaches students to check their thoughts and their feelings then to use the “Steps to Stop” – a deceptively simple solution to help stop bullying.
 The Steps to Stop work best in grades 1-7.
 For grades 7+, students should be engaged in the process to help create and foster a safer school environment.
 We provide consultation and feedback on your programs.
 All programs are subsidized by community donations and school commitment and recognize how tight your budget may be.